Skip to content

 1. Retrieve the token endpoint URL token_endpoint dynamically from the OIDC configuration.

-3. In the scope field, include the following permissions: openid, permissions/client, and permissions/iframe.
-These permissions specify the scope of access granted to the token.
+3. In the scope field, include the following: permissions/client, and permissions/iframe.
+This field specifies the scope of access granted to the token.

 Here's an example of a valid request in the current environment: